alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 In our reference 10m design we computed that we can count on 18 kW from the solar cells, so we can generate one kg of hydrogen every 3.5 hours.
-As we saw above filling its 250 m3 volume would take 17.5 kg at atmospheric pressure, and could be filled in ~60 hours of continuous operation.
+As we saw above filling its 250 m³ volume would take 18 kg of hydrogen at atmospheric pressure, and could be filled in ~60 hours of continuous operation.

 In reality part of the power will be directed to the propellers.